 Australia has a long-standing prohibition against racial discrimination.
 The Racial Discrimination Act 1975 made it unlawful to discriminate on the basis of race, colour, descent or national or ethnic origin.
 It afforded persons of all races and ethnic origins equality before the law in matters such as employment or seeking promotions.
 Similarly, the Disability Discrimination Act 1992 made it unlawful for employers to discriminate against a person on the grounds of disability.
 Amendments to this Act were introduced in 2005 requiring employers to make reasonable adjustments to eliminate discrimination.
-The Australian Human Rights Commission is responsible for enforcing national and state-level equal opportunity and anti-discrimination laws (https://humanrights.gov.au/about).
+The Australian Human Rights Commission is responsible for enforcing national and state-level equal opportunity and anti-discrimination laws (Australian Human Rights Commission, 2023).

 The Sex Discrimination Act 1984 prohibits discrimination against persons on the ground of sex, marital status or pregnancy at work, and discrimination involving sexual harassment in the workplace.
 This was strengthened by the Equal Opportunity for Women in the Workplace Act 1999, designed to promote the principle that employment for women should be on the basis of merit.
 It sought to promote, amongst employers, the elimination of discrimination against women and the provision of equal opportunity for women in relation to employment matters.
 Rather than merely prohibit sex discrimination, this Act required employers to actively develop equal opportunity for women programs under the direction of a senior officer in the organisation.
 It required reporting by higher education institutions and employers with more than 100 employees (mostly excluding the government sector).
-It established the Equal Opportunity for Women in the
+It established the Equal Opportunity for Women in the Workplace Agency, whose function was to assist and advise employers, conduct research and issue guidelines under the Act.
+The Equal Opportunity for Women in the Workplace Act 1999 was replaced by the Workplace Gender Equality Act 2012 (WGEA Act), which extended coverage to include men.
+The new Act covered all workplaces irrespective of size but smaller organisations are exempt from the reporting requirements.

-Federal Government's SES, and the UK's Senior Civil Service.
+1The Senior Executive Service (SES) are the leadership cohort in the Australian public service and are similar to the US Federal Government's SES, and the UK's Senior Civil Service.
 Executive Level 1 and Executive Level 2 ranks often hold managerial responsibilities, while APS-level staff may hold a wide range of analyst, operational, support and other positions.